conorcook7/hh-test-fe/README.md

 The backend for this project is in the other repository: https://github.com/conorcook7/hh-test-be.

+This project can be seen from the hosted link: https://hh-test-7bs0rkc0n-conorcook7.vercel.app/

 ## Known Issues / Wishlist

 1. Search Bar deosn't work.
 I wanted to get to this and no a good solution but ran out of time.